syncfusion-content/uwp-docs/uwp/Radial-Menu/Overview.md

 # About Syncfusion® UWP Radial Menu (SfRadialMenu) Control

-The SfRadialMenu displays a hierarchical menu in a circular layout optimized for touch devices.
+The UWP Radial Menu displays a hierarchical menu in a circular layout optimized for touch devices.
 Typically used as a context menu, it can expose more menu items in the same space than traditional menus.

 ![RadialMenu Example view](Overview_images/Overview_img1.png)